 The directors are responsible for the other information.
-The other information comprises the information included in the Consolidated Entity's directors' Report which was obtained as at the date of our audit report, and any additional other information included in the Consolidated Entity's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Consolidated Entity's annual report for the year ended 30 June 2018, but does not include the financial report and our auditor's report thereon.